 3. Genetic Factors: Genetic variations can impact how infants process and respond to caffeine.

-4. Maternal Caffeine Consumption: The amount of caffeine a mother consumes directly affects the levels passed to her infant through breast milk.
+4. Maternal Caffeine Consumption: the amount of caffeine a mother consumes directly affects the levels passed to her infant through breast milk.

 Research on Caffeine’s Impact on Babies

-When pondering the impact of caffeine on breastfed babies, it’s essential to grasp the effects of both high and moderate caffeine intake.
-High caffeine consumption has been linked with issues like fussiness and poor sleep patterns in infants.
+When pondering the impact of caffeine on breastfed babies, it’s essential to grasp the effects of both high and moderate caffeine intake. high caffeine consumption has been linked with issues like fussiness and poor sleep patterns in infants.

 However, moderate caffeine intake, within recommended limits, typically doesn’t markedly affect infant sleep or behavior.